-TOM AONO Tom Aono, 94, of Mission Viejo, Calif., died peacefully on Sept.
+Tom Aono, 94, of Mission Viejo, Calif., died peacefully on Sept.
 29, 2023.
 Tom was born Feb.
 21, 1929, in Portland, Ore., to Yosaku and Sueko Aono.
 During WWII, Tom and his parents and sisters, Toshiko (Chikara Koike) and Yoneko (James Sugimura) were incarcerated at Minidoka in Idaho.
 The family returned to Portland and after Tom graduated from Gresham Union High School, he enlisted in the U.S. Army, serving in Japan during the Occupation.
 Tom moved to Chicago where he met Lily Takagi (b.
 Fresno, Calif., Jerome and Rohwer).
 In 1956 Tom and Lily married and together they raised five children.
 Tom practiced as a structural draftsman where his work took him and the family to Michigan, Georgia and back to the Chicago suburbs.
 In 2000 he and Lily moved to Mission Viejo, where he eventually retired after 58 years in the profession.
 Tom will be remembered for his vivid recall of names and faces, love of cars, golf and bowling, and trips to the casino.
 We will fondly remember his devotion to our family and kindness toward friends new and old.
 Tom is predeceased by Lily, his devoted wife of 63 years.
 He is survived by his five children: Fred Aono (Jenny Kiyomura), Caryn Aono, Joanne Aono (Brian Leber), Kristine Aono (Val Giddings) and Roberta Jeannette (Jeff).
 Tom was a proud grandpa to Marissa (Aono) Rudisill (Daniel), Alexandra Aono (Jack Custer), Colin Aono, Naomi Aono (Nikolai Laba), Calvin Giddings, Griffin and Carter Jeannette and great-grandpa to Kaleb and Luke Custer, and Benjamin and Elijah Rudisill.
+The family wishes to express special appreciation to his devoted caregivers.
+A celebration of Tom's life will be held on Feb.
+3, 2024, at the Norman P. Murray Center, 24932 Veterans Way, Mission Viejo, Calif.
+For more information, please contact the family at rememberingta@gmail.com.

-Homer Yasui The last surviving sibling of the nine children of the storied Hood River, Ore., Yasui clan, Yasui was born to Issei immigrants Shidzuyo and Masuo Yasui.
+The last surviving sibling of the nine children of the storied Hood River, Ore., Yasui clan, Yasui was born to Issei immigrants Shidzuyo and Masuo Yasui.
 Homer Yasui died on July 25 in Seattle.
 He was 98.
 Yasui's JACL résumé included stints as president of the Portland JACL chapter in 1973 and from 1980-81, followed by serving as the PNW district governor during the run-up to the passage of the-Civil Liberties Act of 1988.
-A 1949 graduate of Philadelphia's Hahnemann Medical Col- TRIBUTE lege, Yasui would practice surgery for 29 years, retiring in 1987.
+A 1949 graduate of Philadelphia's Hahnemann Medical College, Yasui would practice surgery for 29 years, retiring in 1987.
 Prior to that, during WWII he had been imprisoned at the Pinedale Assembly Center near Fresno, Calif., then transferred with his family at the Tule Lake WRA Center, also in California.
 Yasui and Miyuki "Miki" Yabe, of Pasadena, Calif., were married in 1950 in New York after he completed a medical internship in Milwaukee, Wis.
 Upon learning that he would be drafted into the Army Medical Corps, Yasui instead opted to join the Navy and would be stationed in Iwakuni, Japan.
 After being discharged from the Navy in October 1956, Yasui, with family in tow, moved to Portland, Ore.
 In 1958 he joined the Naval Reserve, retiring with the rank of captain in 1984.
-Yasui was predeceased bv his wife, Miki, who died on Dec.
+Yasui was predeceased by his wife, Miki, who died on Dec.
 14, 2018; their son, Allen Masuo Yasui; and his eight siblings.
 He leaves behind his three surviving children, Barbara, Meredith and John, plus eight grandchildren, five great-grandchildren and dozens of nieces, nephews and other extended family.
+TRIBUTE ROY HATAMIYA